TheCEDL/homework3/Report.md

   - Kernel size with 3x3, compared to 5x5, is much more likely to generate some strange patterns.<br>
 * Through the observation of experiment results, we finally choose setting 1(directly modify output's size to 256x256) as the experiment setting.
 Though the deeper network could generate a good image, it couldn’t generate a large number of different images.
 For the sake of generation, we finally choose setting 1 as our final result.<br>

-### Descriptor
+### Discriminator

-Through the evaluation result, we observe that the descriptor we trained tends to judge the image as the fake image.<br>
+Through the evaluation result, we observe that the discriminator we trained tends to judge the image as the fake image.<br>

 ## Results